MortimerGoro/MGSwipeTableCell/README.md

 ###Basic
 Integrating MGSwipeTableCell in your project is very easy.
 Basically, you only have to inherit from MGSwipeTableCell instead of UITableViewCell, or directly instantiate MGSwipeTableCell instances with iOS predefined cell styles.
 You can layout your cell content as you are used to do, MGSwipeTableCell doesn't force you to change layouts.

 Here is a example of a MGSwipeTableCell using iOS predefined styles.
 You can set an array of buttons to cell.leftButtons and/or cell.rightButtons properties.
-MGSwipeButton is a convenience class, you are not force to use it.
+MGSwipeButton is a convenience class, you are not forced to use it.
 You can use your own UIButtons or UIViews.
 You can configure transitions (and swipe thresholds) with the leftSwipeSettings and/or rightSwipeSettings properties

 #####Objective-C
 ```objc